gem5/website/_pages/documentation/learning_gem5/part2/part2_1_helloobject.md

 root = Root(full_system = False)
 ```

-Now, you can instantiate the `HelloObject` you created.
+Now, you can instantiate the `SimpleObject` you created.
 All you need to
 do is call the `Python` "constructor".
 Later, we will look at how to
 specify parameters via the `Python` constructor.
 In addition to creating
 an instantiation of your object, you need to make sure that it is a